 JavaScript Fundamentals

-Before dipping your toes into any JavaScript , make sure to learn the fundamentals of the language.
+Before dipping your toes into any JavaScript framework, make sure to learn the fundamentals of the language.
 Over the last years, with ES6 and beyond, JavaScript got several exciting additions to make the language more powerful.
 Now only a few additions make it into the language every year.
 So it's a good time to learn the status quo.
 Modern JavaScript makes developing applications a breeze.

 It makes definitely sense to learn both, "old" JavaScript ES5 and the new way of writing JavaScript with all the ES6 and beyond additions.
 As a beginner, the different kinds of writing JavaScript can be puzzling.
 My recommendation would be to write down a comparison of different JavaScript syntax.
 Start learning modern JavaScript, but still check how people wrote certain syntax before JavaScript ES6.
 You can also do it the other way around, but however you do it, make sure to learn the nuances of the language.
 Everything that comes next just becomes easier with a good grasp of JavaScript.